Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Conclusions

-Next, we investigated shuttle trajectory planning around a fixed obstacle field, with a fixed goal state.
+Finally, we investigated shuttle trajectory planning around a fixed obstacle field and fixed goal state.
 Training is performed off-line using the HLAS Deep RL approach, and the trained policy is used directly as the planner from randomized initial conditions to the fixed goal state.
 Our planning approach is shown to produce solutions more robustly and more rapidly than NLP.
-The HLAS Deep RL policy can be evaluated in approximately 0.001 seconds on our computational hardware, whereas the NLP solution can take minutes to obtain (if the solution converges).
-Our proposed method improves planning speed and stability by moving the computational burden off-line, where difficult scenarios are worked out through randomized exploration of the state-space.
+Our method improves planning speed and stability by moving the computational burden off-line, where difficult scenarios are worked out through randomized exploration of the state-space.
 Total training time is approximately 16 hours on our hardware for this problem.
-The HLAS Deep RL trained policy is capable of memorizing the configuration of the environment over the course of training, so that planning can be performed from randomized initial conditions to the goal state.
 In future work we seek to augment the HLAS Deep RL training, allowing the policy to plan in response to arbitrarily placed obstacles and goal states.